dcinzona/sf_loganalyzer/README.md

 3. Cluster support (by code units?)
 4. D3 or similar interactive html output
 5. Convert to installable package
+6. Test on Windows (currently tested on Mac OS)

 _Additional Resources_